thaliaarchi/tty37-docs/unsorted/type.md

 - 3 " "
 - 2 " "
 - 1 CODEBAR

-<u>Note 1:</u> One tine must be removed for each code level.
-Remove marking tine
-(leave spacing tine) for the levels indicated on the chart.
-Remove spacing tine (leave marking tine) for the levels not shown on the chart.
-See drawings on table following.

-<u>Note 2:</u> Universal function bars TP326076 (11 tines) and TP196342 (9
-tines) can be coded with any function.
-Note 3: For coding number 9, 10, and 11 blocking bars, refer to table of function bar configurations.

 Figure 60 - Function Bar Code Chart (Even Parity)